MaanVader/DeepFake-Detection-model/README.md

 ## License

 This project is licensed under the MIT License.
 Feel free to use and modify the model as needed.

-## Acknowledgments

-Thanks to the various open-source projects and contributors whose work has made this project possible.

 ---